-Students enrolled in Associate of Applied Science (AAS) degree programs in landscaping design learn how to plan and implement plantings, paths, irrigation and structural items to create both aesthetically pleasing and functional spaces.
+Students enrolled in the Associate of Applied Science (AAS) degree program in landscaping design learn how to plan and implement plantings, paths, irrigation and structural items to create both aesthetically pleasing and functional spaces.
 They might learn about the properties of herbaceous plants, woody plants, grasses and flowering plants.
 Within the program, students explore design styles applicable for commercial, residential and public park properties.

 - Plant identification

 - Computer-aided landscape design

 - Landscape architecture

 - Insect pests

 Upon completing an AAS program, one is typically prepared to enter a career as a landscape design technician.
 A graduate may start her own business, or she might be employed by:

 - Landscape companies

 Continuing Education and Licensure Information